GameDevTecnico/cubos-blog/content/0-2-and-coffee-n-jam.rst

 Coffee'n Jam
 ============

-From 26th of April to 3rd of May, @RiscadoA and @joaomanita participated in the Coffee'n Jam, a game jam organized by GameDev Técnico, with our engine, **CUBOS**.
+From 26th of April to 3rd of May, @RiscadoA and @joaomanita participated in the Coffee'n Jam, a game jam organized by GameDev Técnico, with our engine, **Cubos**.
 The goal was to create a game in a week, with the theme "Apocalypse" - and we had a blast!

 The game jam was a great opportunity to test the engine in a real game development scenario, and we learned a lot from it.